-It is recommended that you take 60 credits per semester.
+It is a visa requirement that you take 60 credits per semester.
 This is the same amount of credits taken by students studying for their full degree with us.

 Most of our modules are worth 10 or 20 credits.
 See some examples of how to build your study abroad programme.
 They demonstrate how you can build your programme using different credit amounts.